cheng-zhao/DIVE/README.md

 -   [Boost library](https://www.boost.org/)
 -   [CGAL](https://www.cgal.org/)

-Please consult the documentations of these dependences for the installation.
+Please consult the documentations of these dependences for the installations.
 The good news is that recent versions of Boost and CGAL can be used in a "header-only" way, that is to say, it is not necessary to build them.

 Once the prerequisites are ready, DIVE can be compiled in the following way: